 The goal of this work is to study the influence of trust metrics on the acceptance of autonomous systems in high-risk applications.
-However, the complexity of modern technology makes it difficult to establish generalizable metrics that can function as a proxy for experience-based trust.
+However, the complexity of modern technology makes it difficult to establish generalizable metrics that can function as a proxy for experiencebased trust.
 One area of research relevant to establishing such metrics involves the use of anthropomorphism, the attribution of human traits to nonhuman entities, to increase a trustor's ability to accept and utilize technology.
-Waytz, Heafner, and Epley (2014) discuss the need for human-like mental models to consider technology as a trustworthy teammate.
+Waytz et al. (2014) discuss the need for humanlike mental models to consider technology as a trustworthy teammate.
 There are reported cases (Pak et al., 2012) where the tendency to anthropomorphize technology leads to situations in which humans give a higher degree of trust to a technology than is warranted.
 The inverse of this situation also exists in the development of a lack of trust in a human teammate caused by the introduction of technology with more capability and reliability.
-The work conducted by Waytz et al. (2014) includes a study that found test subjects were quicker to forgive a trustee's mistakes and stay calm in high-stress situations when the trustee was a technology with human-like attributes.
-This work provides a foundation for the establishment of our technology trust metrics.
+The work conducted by Waytz et al. (2014) includes a study that found test subjects were quicker to forgive a trustee's mistakes and stay calm in high-stress situations for the establishment of our technology trust metrics.